 - Visa support (Letter of Invitation and registration on arrival).

 - Exciting cultural, social and recreational programme within the summer camp schedule (contests and competitions, shows, discos, sports, social outings).

-- Excursion program: touristic program in the Altai Mountians (for the second session), a guided tour of the city of Novoisbirsk for session 1.
+- Excursion program: touristic program in the Altai Mountians (for the second and the third sessions), a guided tour of the city of Novoisbirsk for session 1.

 - 3 classes of Russian daily except for excursion days, classes are taught by well-educated native speakers trained to teach foreigners.

 You may be the only representative of your country in your volunteer group, but this will inevitably accelerate cultural awareness.
 The key to experiencing these projects is keeping an open mind, staying flexible, being involved, and having fun!

 We encourage you to contribute to investing in a vision of a better world by joining people around the globe willing to support ongoing peace, promote international cooperation and understanding through these worthwhile efforts.

 You will have an incredible experience that will open your mind and heart in ways many only dream about.

 To read about our former volunteers’ experiences, click here.